clicon/clixon-docs/backend.rst

      <y xmlns="urn:example:clixon">52</y>
   </rpc-reply>]]>]]>

-Callback guidelines
+Plugin callback guidelines
-^^^^^^^^^^^^^^^^^^^

-Since Clixon callbacks are loaded as dynamically loaded modules, the code running in a callback may affect the workings of the main program.
-They `share fate` in the sense that if the callback crashes, so does the backend main program.
-The developer of callback code therefore has responsibility to ensure the succesful operation of the main program.

-This includes the use of global resources, such as signals, or privilege levels.
+^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::
-        Callbacks may affect the main program and should not block, or modify global resources
+        This information is important to understand for the stability of clixon

-Further, Clixon programs run as non-blocking `single-threaded` applications.
-This means that callback code must honor this programming model, i.e., not block, make asynchronous calls or introduce large latencies, since this will block the main program.
+The Clixon programs run as non-blocking `single-threaded` applications.
+It calls functions from within dynamically loaded modules.

-It is possible to fork or create threads but only for activities that do not affect the clixon data structures or flow control.

-The following are some guidelines on how to avoid affecting the main program:

-  * Try to ensure the callback does not crash (such as a "SEGV") since it crashes the main program
+The callback code must be written with this programming model in mind.
+The behavior of the callback directly impacts the behavior of the caller and the whole system.

+The most serious effect is when crash within a callback happens.
+This will cause the whole program to crash.

+A more subtle problem is the environment of the program.
+Clixon will configure the environment, and it expects that the callback will return with the exact same environment intact.
+If you change a signal handler, a terminal configuration, etc. `you must restore the state as it was on entry`.
+Failure to do this can cause problems that are difficult to isolate and fix.

+A list of things to watch out for (but not complete!):

+  * a crash in the plugin
-  * Do not change signal behaviour, such as blocking or assigning signal handlers
+  * change of signal behaviour, such as blocking or assigning signal handlers
-  * Do not change process privileges
+  * change of process privileges
-  * Do not make asynchronous calls
+  * asynchronous calls
   * If you fork or create threads, ensure the main program continues uninterrupted